alexn11/stable-diffusion-image-archive-lob/README.md

 - a seed image (249600 bits)
 - the number of inference steps (6 bits)

-The keys are base 64 encoded binary strings of total length *189436* (*=(887010+249600+6)/6*).
+The keys are base 64 encoded binary strings of total length 189436.

-The bits corresponding to the embedding vector and seed image are converted into 16 bits float.
+The bits corresponding to the embedding vector and seed image are converted into 16 bits floats.
 The exponents are encoded within the key with 4 bits instead of 5 with a specific bias for each.
 This ensures that the length of the key is minimal and the values generated are within the expected model data distribution.

-issues:
-- no proof that:
-  - key to image is injective (esp when using the slideshow can see hardly any difference between images)
-  - key to image is surjective on the set of interesting images (what is an interesting image?)
-- would get a different library if changed hardware
-- can't search for an image (could potentially implement some optimisation loop...)
-- image prompt is not always followed